Best kitchen brands

-John Lewis's range of 10 kitchens styles includes traditional and modern designs, many of which are available in a number of paint colours.
+John Lewis's range of kitchen styles includes traditional and modern designs, many of which are available in a number of paint colours.
 Its kitchens are made bespoke to meet your requirements, so no two John Lewis kitchens are the same.

 Its own-brand kitchens can also be complemented by German brand Alno's kitchens.
 All drawers and doors come with soft-close dampers as standard and are detachable for cleaning.

 You can look at John Lewis fitted kitchens in all of its stores, except for John Lewis Trafford, Knight & Lee, Southsea, Exeter, Heathrow and St Pancras International, and At Home branches.

-Cost of a mid-range John Lewis kitchen: Log in now to discover how much a mid-range John Lewis kitchen cost when we went undercover to visit each brand to ask for a specific kitchen layout in summer 2017.
+Cost of a mid-range John Lewis kitchen: Log in now to discover the price of a mid-range John Lewis kitchen when we went undercover to visit each brand to ask for a specific kitchen layout in summer 2017.

 This will also unlock John Lewis’s scores, as well as our kitchen costs page, where you can see how John Lewis compares on price with other kitchen brands and how we collected these prices.